gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Gets the super user group for Azure Information Protection.

 ### [Get-AipServiceTemplate](Get-AipServiceTemplate.md)
-**Classic client only.** Gets a list of protection templates for Azure Information Protection.
+Gets a list of protection templates for Azure Information Protection.

 ### [Get-AipServiceTemplateProperty](Get-AipServiceTemplateProperty.md)
-**Classic client only.** Gets the properties of a protection template for Azure Information Protection.
+Gets the properties of a protection template for Azure Information Protection.

 ### [Get-AipServiceTrackingLog](Get-AipServiceTrackingLog.md)
-**Classic client only.** Gets tracking information for documents protected by Azure Information Protection.
+Gets tracking information for documents protected by Azure Information Protection.

 ### [Get-AipServiceUserLog](Get-AipServiceUserLog.md)
 Downloads protection user logs from Azure Information Protection to local storage.

 ### [Import-AipServiceTemplate](Import-AipServiceTemplate.md)
-**Classic client only.** Creates a custom protection template for Azure Information Protection.
+Creates a custom protection template for Azure Information Protection.

 ### [Import-AipServiceTpd](Import-AipServiceTpd.md)
 Imports a TPD from AD RMS for Azure Information Protection.

 ### [New-AipServiceRightsDefinition](New-AipServiceRightsDefinition.md)
-**Classic client only.** Creates a rights definition object for a protection template for Azure Information Protection.
+Creates a rights definition object for a protection template for Azure Information Protection.

 ### [Remove-AipServiceRoleBasedAdministrator](Remove-AipServiceRoleBasedAdministrator.md)
 Removes administrative rights from Azure Information Protection.